vestrel00/contacts-android/README.md

     - DataContact
     - RawContactContact

-- Validate include, where, and orderBy arguments in queries.

 - Implement Contacts.search.
 Use https://developer.android.com/training/contacts-provider/retrieve-names#GeneralMatch

 1. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.